Brock Holt: 2015

 In 2015, Holt made the opening day roster for the first time in his career.

 On June 16, Holt hit for the cycle against the Atlanta Braves at Fenway Park.
 He doubled, singled, and hit a home run off of Julio Teherán, and completed it with a triple in the 8th inning off of Sugar Ray Marimón.
 In doing so, he became the first Red Sox player to accomplish the feat in 19 years, since John Valentin in 1996.

 In July, Holt was chosen to represent the Red Sox in the MLB All-Star Game by Kansas City Royals manager Ned Yost.
 Holt was the first player selected to an All-Star Game after starting at seven or more positions before the break.
 In the game, Holt entered as a pinch runner, replacing Mike Trout; Holt successfully stole second base, and later scored.
 He stayed in the game playing left field and had one at bat, striking out.

 For the 2015 regular season, Holt appeared in 129 games, batting .280 with two home runs and 45 RBIs.
 Defensively, he played 58 games at second base, 35 games in the outfield, 33 games at third base, 11 games at shortstop, 8 games at first base, and one game as designated hitter.

 2016

-Following the announcement that Wade Boggs's number 26 was to be retired, Holt switched his jersey number to number 12 in 2016.
+Following the announcement that Wade Boggs' number 26 was to be retired, Holt switched his jersey number to number 12 in 2016.
 On May 15, Holt was ejected for the first time in his career by home plate umpire and crew chief Joe West for arguing balls and strikes.
 On May 19, Holt suffered a concussion and was placed on the disabled list.
 On August 24, Holt returned to the Red Sox, covering third base.
 For the 2016 regular season, Holt appeared in 94 games and finished with a .255 batting average, 7 home runs, and 34 RBIs.

 In the 2016 American League Division Series between the Red Sox and Indians, Holt was named the starting third baseman over Travis Shaw.
 He batted .400 with a home run and an RBI as Cleveland swept Boston in three games.